-You will have opportunities to engage in a range of activities in addition to your Higher Education studies, volunteering, student societies, playing in University Centres' sports teams and being a student academic representative.
+You will have opportunities to engage in a range of activities in addition to your Higher Education studies, volunteering, student societies, women in leadership programmes and being a student academic representative.

 3 Student Support System

 3.1 Registry Office

 The Registry Office has an overarching responsibility for the operation of the Higher Education provision.